-Click Sync Now for the list to be added as a tag in your Mailchimp account.
+From the Settings tab, click Sync Now for the list to be added to your Mailchimp account.

-Check the boxes to auto-refresh and to re-sync the list every night to automatically trigger the email.
+Enable auto-refresh and to re-sync to automatically trigger the email.

 3. Create a Campaign

 In Mailchimp, you can enable triggers, like a signup, to automatically send an email.
-When a person fills out the form, the refresh and re-sync on the list will trigger a new "signup," which will cause Mailchimp to send the email you've created.
+When a person fills out the form, the refresh and re-sync settings will trigger a new "signup," which will cause Mailchimp to send the email you've created.

 Mailchimp has a lot of helpful tips to create your campaign and enable triggers, but here are the basic steps: